Achievable logoAchievable logo

 Prostate

-The prostate is supplied by the inferior vesical artery, internal pudendal and middle rectal artery.
-Lymphatic drainage is to the internal iliac nodes.
-Nerve supply is from the hypogastric plexus.
-The prostatic veins drain into the prostatic venous plexus, also called Santorini’s plexus, that is located between the capsular layers.
-It drains into the internal iliac veins.
-The prostatic plexus connects with the Batson’s vertebral plexus which increases the risk of prostatic carcinoma spreading into the vertebral column.
+Prostatic veins drain into the prostatic venous plexus (Santorini’s plexus), located between the capsular layers, and then into the internal iliac veins.
+The prostatic venous plexus connects with Batson’s vertebral plexus, which increases the risk of prostatic carcinoma spreading to the vertebral column.

 Bulbourethral glands

-Also called Cowper’s glands, they lie lateral to the membranous urethra.
-It opens into the penile urethra.
-The Cowper’s glands are composed of multiple lobules of tubuloalveolar glands lined by simple cuboidal epithelium.
-It secretes a thick, mucus-like lubricating fluid that forms the pre-ejaculate.
+Cowper’s glands are composed of multiple lobules of tubuloalveolar glands lined by simple cuboidal epithelium.
+They secrete a thick, mucus-like lubricating fluid that forms the pre-ejaculate.

 Penis